food delivery service.

 In software development, the business analyst helps clarify the customer’s requests (e.g., an idea for a future product), the product requirements — spoiler: they’re harder to define than it seems — and then transfers this information to the development team, so they can start finding and implementing a solution.

 As you can see, the business analyst in an IT company is a real Swiss Army Man who builds a bridge between the developers and the client in the initial stages of a project.
+The role of a business analyst in software development should not be underestimated.
 That’s how it works at Django Stars.

 In some outsourcing companies, the BA sticks with the project at all stages, through thick and thin.
 This is not a practical approach, though sometimes it can be justified – for instance, when you need to report on each decision when developing health and safety-related products, government products, or tender-based projects.